andreystavitsky/synquill/synquill/doc/guide.md

 // Save locally first, then sync to remote in background await user.save(savePolicy: DataSavePolicy.localFirst);

-// Save to remote first, then update local on success await user.save(savePolicy: DataSavePolicy.remoteFirst);
+// Save to remote first, then save/update local on success await user.save(savePolicy: DataSavePolicy.remoteFirst);
+```
 > **Note:** When using the `remoteFirst` save policy, if the remote operation fails (e.g., due to offline status or a server error), a `SynquillStorageException` or `OfflineException` will be thrown and the local model will **not** be saved.
-```

 ### Data Load Policies